 Saint Patrick High School was founded by the Christian Brothers in 1861, as Chicago was undergoing rapid growth.
 It served boys from the area in which it was located, Des Plaines and Adams Streets.
 Later, as the city continued to grow, industry developed around the school and the students came instead from more outlying areas and later from suburbs because their fathers were alumni of the school.

 When the Eisenhower Expressway was under construction, the decision was made to move Saint Patrick High School to its present location in order to serve the needs of Catholic boys from the northwest side parishes.
 In June, 1952, the old Saint Patrick closed its doors, and in September, classes for its students started in the Saint Mel High School building with a special schedule of afternoon classes.

-completely finished.
+Classes in the new Saint Patrick began in September 1953, although the building was not completely finished.
 During the next three years, the demand for entrance into the school was great enough to require the construction of the circular building which was completed in September, 1956.
-The final construction of the swimming pool and handball court and instruction rooms was completed in September, 1967.
+The final construction of the swimming pool, handball court, and instruction rooms was completed in September, 1967.
 In 1991, due to the ever-increasing demand for technological advances, the top floor of the "round" building was reconfigured to accommodate a high-tech Computer Learning Center.
-The lab presently houses 120 computers and facilitates a network of over three hundred internet-accessible computer stations that are used to integrate all areas of the curriculum.
+It housed 120 computers and facilitated a network of over three hundred internet-accessible computer stations that were used to integrate all areas of the curriculum.

 The administrative structure changed in 1987 when the position of President was created.
 The existence of a President/Principal style of leadership effectively addressed the needs of both students and the larger community.
 In 1990, a board of trustee model was incorporated and adopted by the Christian Brothers.
 Currently, the twenty-eight member board is comprised of men and women who represent various career backgrounds, and includes among its members representatives of the Christian Brothers and Saint Patrick alumni.